ericgarciaresearch/noaa_sedna/README.md

 ## SEDNA Usage

+**Running processes using SBATCH Scripts (recommended)**
-* It is recommended that you run programs/pipelines using a SLURM script.
+* It is recommended that you run programs/pipelines using a sbatch/bash/SLURM script.
 	* This will help you keep track of your work and help with reproducibility
+	* Your job will run safely in the background
+ 	* You can work on something else while your job is running
+  	* The SLURM output can be saved in a log file for troubleshooting, etc
 	* See SLURM script examples at the end of this README

-* If you are going to be throubleshooting, doing analyses, using singularity or nextflow straight from the terminal, etc., you need to log into a computing node (i.e. do not do work/analyses in the login node).
+Script Components:
+1. SLURM request block.
+This is where you specified the resources you want suchas memory, number of cores, and several other option
+2. You do need to include the activation of modules, dependencies, software, etc in your script.
+3. Your actual code, program execution, etc.

+Note: you don’t need to grab a node when running a script, the SLURM will automatically place your job in the specified node(s).

+**Running processes straight in terminal**

+You are absolutely able to activate modules, dependencies, software and run code straight in the terminal but be aware of the advantages and disadvantages:

+Some Pros:
+* Is very quick!
+No need to write a script for small computations like listing files, counting files, counting lines in files, searching or modifying files, and many more.
+* It is specially useful when you're troubleshooting specific code from a script.
+For instance, running step by step to find where an error if the offending code is not obvious from the output
+* Likewise if you just want to run some code that doesn't take much time, etc.

+Some Cons:
+* Makes it harder to keep track of your work making reproducibility less efficient.
+* Generally when running stratight in terminal, your output will be printed directly in the screen without being saved into a logfile.
+* You won't be able to work on something else.
+* Your job will be terminated if there are connectivity or other issues with the system.

+That being said, there are many ways to avoid all the above cons like using [screens](https://jianjye.medium.com/how-to-use-linux-screen-commands-and-shortcuts-quick-guide-f1a2207d15d3)ample, send jobs to the background, manually generate logs, etc. [see this as example](https://www.scaler.com/topics/how-to-run-process-in-background-linux/).
+Feel free to explore these options

+***IMPORTANT*** Do not run med to heavy processes in the login node.
+Use a compute node.

-Grab a node (see the beginning of this document to learn about the available nodes):
+To grab a node (see the beginning of this document to learn about the available nodes):

 Fisrt see the current node usage with:
 ```